Moeinh77/Simpson-face-generator-DCGAN-pytorch/README.md

 * Using the 0.0002 leanring rate for both generator and discriminator.
 * Using small batch size of 32.

-Read the code for other hacks.
-Also, find out more about the hacks here:
+Find out more about the hacks here:
 * https://machinelearningmastery.com/how-to-code-generative-adversarial-network-hacks/
 * https://medium.com/@utk.is.here/keep-calm-and-train-a-gan-pitfalls-and-tips-on-training-generative-adversarial-networks-edd529764aa9
 * https://github.com/soumith/ganhacks